jclry1/ms4_citizen_tree/README.md

 All in all, I think it was a good decision but it did add an additional load on the learning required to complete the project.

 ## Deployment
-The following subsections outline the deployment process followed for this project. the main resource followed was Django for Professionals by Willima S. Vincent.
+The following subsections outline the deployment process followed for this project.
+The main resource followed was *Django for Professionals* by William S. Vincent.

 #### Note on Procfile and requirements.txt
 Because the project uses Docker Compose, there is no ```requirements.txt``` file.
 There is also no Procfile.
 The Procfile is replaced with a .yml file: ```heroku.yml```.